hudson-trading/phabricode/README.md

 ## Multi-root Workspace

 If you use VSCode with a multi-root workspace, you will need to tell `phabricode` which repos map to which folders.
-Those are defined in the setting called `phabricode.workspace.repoCallSignToWorkspaceFolder` (accessible via the Extension's setting page).
+Those are defined in the setting called `phabricode.workspace.repoCallSignToWorkspaceFolder` (accessible via the Extension's settings page).
 The setting should look something like:

 ```
 {